St. Andrew’s Cottage

 The mission of our larger school community is as follows: St. Andrew’s Episcopal School strives to educate the mind, body and spirit of children by promoting academic excellence and social responsibility in a small, nurturing environment that values faith, reason, and diversity.

 To that end, St. Andrew’s Cottage is designed to nurture the development of all children in attendance.
-The curriculum is child-driven and reflects scholarly literature regarding early childhood enrichment and mental health.
+Our Frog Street Curriculum is designed around the latest brain research that focuses on four domains important in our young learners.
+These domains include cognitive, language, social-emotional, and physical development.
 Our goal for each participating child is two-fold: to fulfill his/her potential for intellectual, social, and emotional functioning; and to be prepared to succeed in school and in life.

 Our year round early childhood program serves children 12 months to 3 years of age.
 The program is open Monday – Friday, 7:30 am to 6:00 pm.
 Nutritious meals and snacks are included in the cost of tuition.
 Our program is designed to support the total development of young children through high-quality interactions.
 Through intentionally planned activities and learning center experiences, teachers facilitate the development of cognitive, expressive and receptive communication skills, as well as fine and large motor skills.
 In full realization that children learn as much from their interactions with each other, social interaction, indoor and outdoor play, and small group experiences are a valued part of our curriculum.